 As the web site The Music’s Over but the Songs Live On noted,

 Lena Horne was a popular and influential jazz vocalist and actress who broke many color barriers over a career that spanned nearly seven decades, and her 1943 recording of “Stormy Weather” is arguably the most recognized song of its era.
 Horne was not only a multi-Grammy award-winning singer, she was also an award-winning star of stage, screen and television.

 She was also an activist during the Civil Rights era, which is where I encountered her after the introduction by my father.
 The New York Times obituary recalled the difficulties she faced as a black actress during the era of segregation, often performing only musical pieces that could be cut from films for viewing in Southern theatres.

 Stormy Weather is a great song, and Lena Horne made it her own.
-Here’s the full version from the 1943 film.
+Here’s the full version from the 1943 film, remastered in 2002.